 What is an invasive species?

-An invasive species enters a foreign habitat.
-The invasive species we are concerned with have a negative effect on the ecosystem.
-They disrupt the native habitat because they lack the checks and balances to stop them.
+An invasive species enters or “invades” a foreign habitat.
+Invasive species have a negative effect on ecosystem by disrupting the native habitat, as they lack the checks and balances that control populations of native species.

 How did they get here?

 Invasive species can come to an area in many ways.
-They can be brought over as an ornamental, for food, or by accident.
-The established invasive species overshadowed native species by having a longer seasonal growth cycle or being more aggressive than the native species within their niche.
+They can be brought over as an ornamental plant, for food, or by accident.
+Many invasive plant species overshadow native species by having a longer seasonal growth cycle or being more aggressive than the native species that live in the same habitat.

 How can we get rid of them?